 Why You Should Rest after a Tooth Extraction

-Undergoing a tooth extraction can be stressful.
+Undergoing a can be stressful.
 Dentists do everything they can to save natural teeth, but sometimes, removing the tooth is the way to restore oral health and prevent complications.
 After the procedure, the dentist will provide instructions regarding aftercare to ensure quick and proper healing.

 The importance of rest after tooth extraction